-- Canelés: Known as the winemaking pastry, these little delights fit in the palm of your hand.
+Canelés: Known as the winemaking pastry, these little delights fit in the palm of your hand.
 They have a crunchy burnt sugar shell and a fragrant interior that tastes like rum and vanilla custard.
-It is called the winemaking pastry based on legend dating back before the French Revolution.
+The legend of canelés preceded the French Revolution.
 The story says that at a convent in Bordeaux the nuns prepared canelés made with donated egg yolks from local winemakers.
 At the time, winemakers used egg whites to clarify their wines—and some still do to this day.

-- After satisfying your sweet and salty craving, you may be ready for some wine tasting.
+After satisfying your sweet and salty craving, you may be ready for some wine tasting.
 With the emergence of wine bars in Bordeaux, you can taste many fine wines by the glass.
 One of our favorite wine bars is Max Bordeaux.
-It closes early—8:00pm—so it’s a perfect place to visit in the afternoon.
+It closes early—8:00 pm—so it’s a perfect place to visit in the afternoon.
 Max Bordeaux is known for its Enomatic.
-It is a state of the art device that dispenses Châteaux Margaux and Château Yquem by the glass.
-For information on more wine bars, click here.
+It is a state-of-the-art device that dispenses Châteaux Margaux and Château Yquem by the glass.

-Now that you have explored Bordeaux, day two is a good time to venture to wine country.
+Now that you have explored Bordeaux, day two is a good time to venture into wine country.

-- After lunch, venture to a tasting in Pauillac.
-Wines from this appellation are a good representation of Bordeaux wines: rich, full bodied and tannic.
+After lunch, venture to a tasting in Pauillac.
+This appellation is a good representation of Bordeaux wines: rich, full-bodied and tannic.
 Paulliac is the largest city in the appellation of the Médoc, producing Cabernet Sauvignon followed by Merlot, Cabernet Franc, Petit Verdot, Malbec, and Carmenere.
 One of the most famous châteaux in this commune is Château Mouton Rothschild.

-Spend some time outside of the city with a visit to UNESCO World Heritage site, Saint-Émilion.
-Located 45 minutes by car from Bordeaux, Saint-Émilion is one of the oldest active wine producing regions in France.
+Spend some time outside of the city with a visit to the UNESCO World Heritage site, Saint-Émilion.
+Saint-Émilion is one of the oldest active wine-producing regions in France.
 Dating back to the time of the Romans, there are many ancient ruins scattered all over the area.
 It was the Romans themselves who planted the first vineyards here, some of which are still in use today.

-- Take a break for lunch at one of the charming bistros in town.
-Sit outside and enjoy some people watching and marvel at the ancient architecture.
+Next, take a break for lunch at one of the charming bistros in town.
+Sit outside and enjoy some people watching and marveling at the ancient architecture.

-- Enjoy some The delicious cookies originated in Saint-Émilion.
+Finally, enjoy some macarons.
+The delicious cookies originated in Saint-Émilion.
 The recipe used today dates back to 1620.
-These macarons are not the sandwich style you may be accustomed to seeing, instead they are more of a single blonde cookie.
+These macarons are not the sandwich style you may be accustomed to seeing, instead, they are more of a single blonde cookie.
 One of the best places to try these delicious little cookies is at Fabrique de Macarons.

 Bordeaux is nothing if not diverse, there is something for everyone!
 From food and wine to history and stunning architecture, make time to experience this beautiful area.
 Take advantage of what time you have, and enjoy all that Le Petit Paris has to offer!